Title:

 Agreement Date:

-Mar 13, 2025 - Mar 31, 2026
+Mar 13, 2025 - Mar 31, 2027

 Description:

-The project aims to build on local partner Asia Indigenous Peoples Pact’s (AIPP) ongoing efforts to enhance knowledge-sharing and capacity-building among Indigenous Peoples and their active participation in decision-making related to conservation and climate action.
-The project aligns with the United Nations Declaration on the Rights of Indigenous Peoples.
+The project aims to build on local partner Asia Indigenous Peoples Pact’s (AIPP) ongoing efforts to enhance knowledge-sharing and capacity-building among Indigenous peoples and their active participation in decision-making related to conservation and climate action.
+The project aligns with the United Nations Declaration on the Rights of Indigenous peoples.

 Organization: